 - Eileen Stillwaggon

-Franklin Professor of the Liberal Arts & Professor of Economics, Economics
+Franklin Professor of the Liberal Arts and Sciences & Professor of Economics, Economics

 Academic Focus: Health Impact of Poverty and Economic Crisis, Economics of HIV/AIDS in Africa and Latin America